scottx611x/CSCI-S-40/Lecture/Lectures.md

       - The network can be saturated even if the endpoints are not!
       - TCP slow start to the rescue!
       - Name is a misnomer (slow is relative to sender)
       - Make the window size exponentially larger until loss or full transmission happens the chop back down to some threshold and do additive increase afterwards
       - Window size can constantly be negotiated by both ends of the connection
-      - How is this like the development of ethernet?
+      - How is this like the development of Ethernet?
       - UDP has no congestion control (Section 3 1:05:00)!
         - Just keeps blasting!
         - <img width="455" alt="screen shot 2018-07-16 at 7 50 17 pm" src="https://user-images.githubusercontent.com/5629547/42789121-7d87eb7e-8931-11e8-8c3c-f87dbbae86ab.png">
-        - TCP goes through a back off and oscilation phase
+        - TCP goes through a back off and oscillation phase

     - Connection Table:
       - 5-tuple used by each host to uniquely identify connections